-As a Rochester area motorist, you are probably well aware of how often car accidents happen.
+As a Rochester area motorist, you are probably well aware of how often car crashes happen.
 Though you have not been in one, you should have a thorough understanding of steps you can take after one.
-Many car accident victims feel disoriented and shaken up after motor vehicle collisions.
+Many car crash victims feel disoriented and shaken up after motor vehicle collisions.
 It is important for you to remain calm so you can make the right decisions to prevent further injury and damage.

 Keep an emergency kit